Sinus Surgery (Balloon Sinuplasty)

 The procedure, known as an antrostomy, is generally an outpatient procedure with anesthetic applications.
 There can be the sensation that your child’s sinuses are congested following the operation, and we will apply gauze pads and tape underneath the child’s nose to accommodate for any blood drip.
 Nose drops are often recommended for your child after the surgery to reduce any swelling.
 Swelling of the eyes is also a side effect.

 Be sure to have your child drink lots of fluids following your procedure, which reduces excessive nasal secretions.
 Tylenol can be given to your child to prevent fever and discomfort from developing, and it is possible for there to be some additional bleeding over the ensuing 24 to 48 hours, which may require additional gauze pads.
 You can expect a certain amount of mucus and blood drainage during the two weeks after this procedure.
 If there is an excessive amount of this drainage, then please call our office immediately.
 For the first 10 days following the procedure, your child will be advised to avoid any activities that are excessively strenuous.
 By the third day, your child can begin to resume a certain amount of moderate physical activity.
-We recommend that your child avoids blowing their nose or sneezing through the nose for at least the next two weeks and be sure that if sneezes do occur, that your child attempts to sneeze as much as possible through their mouth.
+We recommend that your child avoids blowing their nose or sneezing through the nose for at least the next two weeks and be sure that if sneezes do occur, your child attempts to sneeze as much as possible through their mouth.
 Your child’s regular school activities can be resumed once your child has recovered from post-operative conditions after four to seven days.